steadybit/extension-istio/CONTRIBUTING.md

 # Contributing

+## Starting Istio Locally

+You can follow Istio's official [getting started](https://istio.io/latest/docs/setup/getting-started/) documentation to run Istio locally, e.g., within minikube.
+As part of this guide, you will configure a `VirtualService` resource that you can use within experiments.

 ## Getting Started

 1. Clone the repository
 2. `$ make tidy`
 3. `$ make run`
 4. `$ open http://localhost:8080`

+You may alternatively find the HTTP requests within `example/http` to call the HTTP endpoints.

 ## Tasks